Sir Terry Pratchett passed away on March 12th, 2015.

 Words that resonate, certainly with me.
 Indeed, I think, words to live by.

 It’s fair to say—actually, it’s unquestionably the case—that without Sir Terry Pratchett I would not be the person that I am.
-I have been reading to his books, listening to his interviews and attempting to dissect his thoughts (and jokes) for at least half of my life, if not more, and I know that most of my values and beliefs are informed, to a greater or lesser extent, by the thinking and the ideas that Sir Terry showed and taught me.
+I have been reading his books, listening to his interviews and attempting to dissect his thoughts (and jokes) for at least half of my life, if not more, and I know that most of my values and beliefs are informed, to a greater or lesser extent, by the thinking and the ideas that Sir Terry showed and taught me.
 I didn’t know the man in person—I wish I had—but I think, and I hope, that he would be quietly proud of that.

 Although I was largely silent, I shared in the grief after Sir Terry past.
-I read every forum thread I could find about it, I commented, on occasion.
+I read every forum thread I could find, I commented, on occasion.
 I tried to think of words to put together to express my thanks, even though they were far too late.
 I hadn’t realised until then how important he’d been to me—how integral it had become, this idea that somewhere out there on the other side of the world was a man in a black hat and a white beard, tapping away at a keyboard, befriending the goblins in Oblivion, writing books that made me think and question and step outside myself to look at what was really going through my head.
 And now he was gone.
-It took about three days for me to really understand that.
+It took about three days for me to understand that.
 I wept.

-But I’ve thought about him a lot since March, reading over the vast quantity of content, the worldwide outpouring of grief that followed his death….
+But I’ve thought about him a lot since March, reading over the vast quantity of content, the worldwide outpouring of grief that followed his passing….
 And I’ve come to the conclusion that, perhaps, cursing the fate he suffered isn’t the right thing to do.
-He was 66 when complications of his Alzheimer’s disease took him—not an old man, and surely he would otherwise have had many more books in him—and that in itself, the fact that he was lost long before his time, before he could further enthrall us with his ideas; that he was taken despite his achievements, despite his ‘goodness’ (because although I never met him I can’t help but feel that he was certainly a good man), is a sad thing.
+Pratchett was 66 when complications of his Alzheimer’s disease took him—not an old man, and surely he would otherwise have had many more books in him—and that in itself, the fact that he was lost long before his time, before he could further enthrall us with his ideas; that he was taken despite his achievements, despite his ‘goodness’ (because although I never met him I can’t help but feel that he was certainly a good man), is a sad thing.
 It’s not fair.
 It’s not just.
 But I don’t think he would approve of us bemoaning that.
 As Death himself says in Mort: THERE’S NO JUSTICE.
 THERE’S JUST ME.

 It was a memory of a voice in my head, and it told me that everything was OK and things were happening as they should.
 For a moment, the world felt at peace.